Become a better photographer and stop using your camera's "Auto" mode in 1 evening.

 This 3 hour class is a crash course in digital photography.
 Taught in our Houston studio (in groups of 20-25 students), you'll learn what all those knobs and dials on your DSLR do, the settings to use in any lighting condition, and even what kind of camera to buy if you don't already have one.
 You'll understand concepts like exposure, aperture, depth of field and shutter speed, and probably never want to use the "automatic mode" again.

 No prior experience or camera equipment is necessary to attend.
 Just a desire to improve your photography skills.
 Take this class for yourself or gift it to a friend who's got a photographic itch to scratch.

 What's the class schedule?

-> This is a 3 hour class held on Saturdays and Sundays from 10am-1pm, and some weeknights from 7pm-10pm.
+This is a 3 hour class held most Saturdays and Sundays from 10am-1pm.
 The dates are scheduled approximately 1 month in advance, and more dates are added every few weeks.

-> What's the format of this class?
+What's the format of this class?

-> It's a group class held in an indoor classroom setting in groups of 20-25 students.
+It's a group class held in an indoor classroom setting in groups of around 20 students.

-> I already have some photography experience from high school, or just from playing with my camera.
+I already have some photography experience from high school, or just from playing with my camera.
 Will this class be useful for me?